isaacnmm/pestpolicy-hugo2XX/content/posts/best-deck-stain-sprayer/index.md

 Another convenient feature of this stain sprayer is the Lock-N-Go system, which will enable you to change nozzles easily for improved cleaning and color mixing.
 Overspray will be a thing of the past with this purchase thanks to integrating a 2-finger variable flow trigger, which also delivers improved control.
 This is the best alternative to using a paintbrush if you are looking for a fast and easy application.

+Pros:
-Pros: - Optimized for both indoor and outdoor use - High precision - Multi-directional spray feature
+- Optimized for both indoor and outdoor use
+- High precision
+- Multi-directional spray feature

+Cons:
-Cons: - Relatively pricey
+- Relatively pricey

-> See Also: > Painting a Deck with Peeling Paint

 ###  [3.
 Graco Magnum X7 airless sprayer](https://www.amazon.com/dp/B07CS8T84F/?tag=p-policy-20)